Volunteer

 If you are looking to be involved with a programme, this can only work if you are able to make a regular commitment, during daytime or evening.
 We can be fairly flexible in terms of when you volunteer but would ask that this is a regular commitment of at least one hour per week.

-Presenting a show doesn’t just mean turning up at the studio and going on air, it also means visiting the wards to collect requests, finding the recordings in the library and the music playout system, doing the programme, and putting everything away afterwards.
+Presenting a show doesn’t just mean turning up at the studio and going on air, it also means visiting the wards to collect requests or liaising with our ward visitors to organise the requests gathered, finding the recordings in the library and the music playout system, presenting the programme, and putting everything away afterwards.

 There is a probation period for all new members which helps Radio Horton colleagues get to know new members and vice versa.
 It is hoped that all members will support the fundraising, public events and outside broadcasts.
 Because stations are run by volunteers, most extra activities happen in the evenings or at weekends.